fluca1978/fluca1978.github.io/_posts/2017-10-31-LinuxDay-Modena.md

 The first talk was by professor [Renzo Davoli](http://www.cs.unibo.it/~renzo/), a well known person in the italian open source community.
 His talk was about advocating Open Source, but *it was a real disaster and a mess of trivial old concepts about Open Source*.
-Despite the not-so-fun lemon presentation (not joking) and the pomodoro-field joke, there was no point in assisting such presentation, because it seemed to me the presentation itself did not have any real aim at all!
+Despite the not-so-fun lemon presentation (not joking) and the pomodoro-field joke, there was no point in attending such presentation, because it seemed to me the presentation itself did not have any real aim at all!

 Really, in 2017 do we still need to present Bill Gates, Steve Jobs and friend as *bad guys*?
 Do we still need to say that rich people is so rich because has stolen on Free Software?